-- 1- Chlorine residual results in the table above represent averages of samples taken at the treatment plant Point-of-Entry location to the distribution system. - 2- TTHMs (trihalomethanes) include chloroform, bromodichloromethane, dibromochloromethane, and bromoform.
+- 1- Chlorine residual results in the table above represent averages of samples taken at the treatment plant Point-of-Entry location to the distribution system.
+The ranges and average in the table are from March- December 2023.
+Chlorine residuals were not reported in January or February. - 2- TTHMs (trihalomethanes) include chloroform, bromodichloromethane, dibromochloromethane, and bromoform.
 HAA5 (haloacetic acids) include mono-, di-, and trichloroacetic acid, and mono- and di-bromoacetic acid). - 3- The level presented represents the 90th percentile of the 5 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-The action level for copper was not exceeded at any of the sites tested.
-The level presented represents the 90th percentile of five samples collected.
-The action level for lead was not exceeded at any of the five sites tested. - 4- (a) The State considers 50 pCi/L to be the level of concern for beta particles. (b) 30 μg/l of uranium is approximately 20.1 pCi/L. - 5- Sodium (mg/l): Water containing more than 20 mg/l of sodium should not be used for drinking by people on a severely restricted sodium diet.
-Water more than 270 mg/l of sodium should not be used for drinking by people on a moderately restricted diet. - 6- This chemical is part of a larger group of chemicals referred to as perfluoroalkyl substances (PFASs).
+The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system. - 4- Radiological constituents were also sampled on raw water wells, as per health department requirements.
+Compliance is at the entry point, a true representation of water distributed to our customers.
+The numbers in the chart above is the max RAA along with the range of the constituents (a) The State considers 50 pCi/L to be the level of concern for beta particles. (b) 30 μg/l of uranium is approximately 20.1 pCi/L. - 5- PFOA and PFOS are part of a larger group of chemicals referred to as perfluoroalkyl substances (PFASs).
 PFAS are manmade chemicals that have been widely used in various consumer, commercial, and industrial products since the 1950s.
 These chemicals' unique properties make them resistant to heat, oil, stains, grease, and water and useful in a wide variety of everyday products.
-The numbers reported here is the running annual average of the monthly samples taken at entry point along with the range of detections.
+One of the PFAS' was widely used in fire-fighting foam.
+On August 26, 2020, New York State adopted new drinking water standards for public water systems that set maximum contaminant levels (MCLs) of 10 parts per trillion (10 ppt) each for perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS), and 1 part per billion (1 ppb) for 1,4-dioxane.